FFRI/ShadeBIOS/ShadeBiosPkg/README.md

         1. StealMemoryForHeap: save some of EfiConventionalMemory to use as a Shade BIOS heap in runtime
         1. DisguiseMemoryMap: modify EfiBootServicesData/Code => EfiRuntimeServicesData/Code to retain BIOS environments
 1. SetVirtualAddressMapEvent
-    1. Convert global pointers that contains physical addresses to virtual address
+    1. Convert global pointers that contain physical addresses to virtual address

 #### Runtime phase
 1. SetVariableHook